mabhi16/ForGAN_TF/README.md

 utils,py contains crutial functions required for KLD calculation and data input.

-GE_ForGAN.py is the initail implementation where it do univariate analysis and output single prediction.

-mutlistep.py has some adaptation and it can be used to do multi-varaiate analysis and predection as well.
+mutlistep.py has some adaptation from original code and it can be used to do multi-varaiate / uni-variate analysis and prediction as well.

 I have also included few of the graph showing the prediction of the network.